brianwmunz/svgReader-QlikSense/README.md

 **Custom SVG Name** tells the extension where to find the custom SVG you want to load.
+This can also be set to an expression as long as it returns a valid SVG path.